 REPORT 1

+INTRODUCTION

-Maximum heart rate (HRmax) and maximum oxygen absorption (VO2max) are clinically valuable information and are known to be a great indicator for Cardioraspitory fitness (CRF).
+Maximal heart rate (HRmax) and maximum oxygen consumption (VO2max) are clinically valuable information and are known to be a great indicator for cardiorespitory fitness (CRF).
 Cardiorespiratory fitness is a component of physiologic fitness and relates to the ability of the circulatory and respiratory systems to supply oxygen during sustained physical activity.
 A low CRF is one of the most important predictors of health outcomes.
-It is of high importance that we have a good estimate of what a »normal« CRF for an individual is since CRF decreases with age and is generally higher in men observants.
-For an individual, we would then know what the CRF for a person and his peers should be.
+CRF decreases with age and is generally higher in men observants, however it is infuenced by many other factors.
+It is of high importance that we have a good estimate of what a »normal« CRF for an individual is.

 Today’s problem is that medical staff use simple linear models.
 These consist mostly of basic measurements (age, height, weight, etc.) which are not able to give accurate results.

 A similar problem has already been addressed concerning the prediction of cardiovascular risk.
-In the study they used different machine learning models to get a significant improvement in accuracy.
-This resulted in and increasing number of patients who were identified early who then benefited from preventive treatment.
+In the study of Author different machine learning models were used to get a significant improvement in accuracy.
+This resulted in an increasing number of patients whose risk was identified early and who benefited then from preventive actions.

 Machine learning has been booming for the last couple of years.
-But can it also help in prediction CRF?
-How good is it able to predict the two variables HRmax and VO2max to identify and prevent certain heart diseases?
+To date, there is lack of information weather it can help in the prediction of CRF.
+Moreover, it is unknown how good it is able to predict the HRmax and VO2max, which is important in overall body assessment and disease prevention.
+Based on previous findings, our expectations for machine learning predictions are high.

-We are trying to find out just how much we can improve the prediction accuracy of our HRmax and VO2max target variables.
-Our plan is to use state-of-the-art Machine learning techniques to help improve the predictions.
-In this report I will present some techniques use to predict the two variables.
+We hypothesized that state-of-the-art Machine learning techniques may help to improve the accuracy of HRmax and VO2max prediction.
+Accordingly, in the current study we applied several techniques to predict these two variables.

+METHOD:

-Firstly, we will have to clean the data and do extensive pre-processing of the given medical records.
-We will also use domain knowledge to make some feature selection among all the available variables.
-This will then help us create different machine learning models such as Lasso Regression, SVM, Neural Networks, Random Forests, etc.
+Firstly, we needed to clean the data and do extensive pre-processing of the given medical records.
+We used domain knowledge to make some feature selection among all the available variables.
+This allowed us to create different machine learning models such as Lasso Regression, SVM, Neural Networks, Random Forests, etc.

-Our expectations for machine learning predictions are high.
-We tend to drastically improve the prediction accuracy and this way help detect and prevent some upcoming diseases.

 We are currently predicting VO2max with the following formulas:

 Mayer’s formula from Friend registry